henridf/baseball/README.md

 > TBD: TAKE OUT 'r' above

 What's cool here is you don't have to look at any models or schemas.
-Just throw all the data into a zng file and run type-oriented queries to _introspectively_ discover the shape of the data.
+Just throw all the data into zq file and run type-oriented queries to _introspectively_ discover the shape of the data.

 Ok, you're wondering did we find all of the schemas here by looking